Code4SA/old-code4sa.github.io/_posts/2015-01-15-gender-roles-amongst-doctors.md

 layout: post
 title: Genders roles in different fields of medicine.
 excerpt: |
-    Medicine is one of those fields that parents secretly wish for for their children.
+    Medicine is one of those fields that parents secretly (and sometimes not so secretly) wish for for their children.
 It's a respectable line of work.
 You'll never go hungry.
 And, it's merit based.
 In this day and age, gender should be completely irrelevant.
 But is it?
 style: |
     svg { background-color: white; } .chart { margin-bottom: 20px; }
 date: 2015-01-15